rayyan-merchant/Fashion-Ecommerce/README.md

 # 📌 This Was the Old Dev Repo (Now Just an Intermediate One)

 Hey! 👋

-This is a Fashion Shopping App enhanced with Machine Learning Features.
+This is a fashion shopping app enhanced with machine learning features.
 I use this repo to test and update code first, then push the final versions to the main repo.

 ---